 This is not to justify or excuse such transgressions, but to acknowledge the inevitability of these situations.
 It is of course a good idea to do everything that we can to minimize the frequency and severity of our transgressions, but when they do occur, the next best thing is to exercise damage control.

 This process generally involves the repairing of trust that has been broken or perceived to have been violated.

 While sometimes a simple “I’m sorry”, may be sufficient to restore goodwill after a breakdown, in many cases, particularly those in which there has been a more serious upset, it will require more than this to restore goodwill.

-A sincere apology involves more than making statement of regret over having caused pain or difficulty for another person.
-It is of course, a good beginning but it will often require more than this to complete the process.
+A sincere apology involves more than making a statement of regret over having caused pain or difficulty for another person.
+It is, of course, a good beginning but it will often require more than this to complete the process.

 There are several components involved in the making of an effective apology including: